ryanwebber/ryanwebber.github.io/content/_projects/kit-tastrophe.md

 ## About

 At any given moment, I've got three or four game ideas rattling around in my head.
-I never get past the prototyping phase, often because it the idea doesn't end up feeling novel or fun.
+I never get past the prototyping phase, often because the idea doesn't end up feeling novel or fun.
 But I had one idea with arcade-style vehicle physics that's been more promising than the others.